rgervacio/learning-audacity/docs/applying-common-audio-effects/change-overall-volume-level.md

     <img src="/learning-audacity/assets/images/Tools Toolbar - Selection Tool.png"  />

-1. Select the section of audio that you want to amplify.
+1. Select the track(s) or section(s) of audio that you want to amplify.

 1. Go to **Effect** \> **Amplify**.